 Q: What type of bike frame do you recommend for riding with your Bike Tow Leash (carbon, aluminum, hybrid etc.?

 A: All frame materials will work.
 I enjoy riding our dogs with carbon, steel and aluminum bikes.
-However, for strong pulling dogs, the less expensive heavier steel and aluminum frames provide a smoother ride and better workout for both you and your dog(s).
+However, for strong pulling dogs, the less expensive heavier steel and aluminum frames provides a smoother ride and better workout for both you and your dog(s).
 Don’t worry about your bike’s finish.
 The plastic coated BTL clamp protects your bike’s paint.

 Q: I have dogs that are a strong pullers.
 Do I need a trike to ride him?

 A: The BTL will provide all the stability you need for the dogs pulling on a regular bicycle.
 However, if you are not stable riding a bike, then a trike is a great way to go.